Xovee/cs-conf-stats/README.md

 1. SODA: ACM-SIAM Symposium on Discrete Algorithms.
 1. SOSP: Symposium on Operating Systems Principles.
 1. STOC: ACM Symposium on Theory of Computing.
+1. TACAS: International Conference on Tools and Algorithms for the Construction and Analysis of Systems.
 1. WWW: The Web Conference.
 1. UAI: Conference on Uncertainty in Artificial Intelligence.
 1. UbiComp: ACM International Joint Conference on Pervasive and Ubiquitous Computing.